 Neither home, building, nor contents insurance is compulsory in Qatar.
 Despite this, landlords typically insure rented homes, but this is not always the case.
 It is usually only the building that is insured and not the contents.
 Therefore, if you are renting in Qatar, you should check the level of coverage purchased by the landlord.

 If you want to purchase your own insurance, you can choose the type of coverage and what to include.
 Building insurance usually covers accidental damage such as fire or flood damage, plus vandalism.
-You can add contents insurance and choose the value of possessions you want to be covered.
+You can add contents insurance and choose the value of possessions you want covered.

 You can also choose to add liability coverage, which will include any claims made against you by third parties for injury or damage to your property.
 Many insurers offer optional coverage, such as the cost of alternative accommodation, if you cannot stay in your home for a period of time due to damage.